 Newark airport runway project wraps up early, so when will flight limits ease?

-A construction project on one of Newark Liberty International Airport’s three main runways wrapped up nearly two weeks early, so the Federal Aviation Administration should be able to ease flight limits soon, but the shortage of air traffic controllers could still cause problems.
+A construction project on one of Newark Liberty International Airport’s three main runways wrapped up nearly two weeks early, so the Federal Aviation Administration expects to be able to ease flight limits next week despite the ongoing shortage of air traffic controllers.

-Federal Transportation Department officials plan to join the CEO of United Airlines and airport officials in providing an update on operations at one of the three major airports in the New York City area Monday afternoon.
-The runway was scheduled to go back into service Monday, according to the Port Authority of New York and New Jersey.
+Federal Transportation Department officials said Monday that some of the runway equipment must be tested before the FAA can increase the flight limits at the second busiest airport in the New York City area.
+The runway began to be used for departures Monday but won’t be available for arrivals until after that testing is completed early next week.
+Transportation Secretary Sean Duffy said that if all goes well, the runway should be certified by June 10.

 Before the air traffic control problems this spring, 38 or 39 flights typically took off and landed hourly at the Newark airport.